Skip to main content Skip to footer

 Non-EEA national fiancé or proposed civil partners can apply for an EEA Family Permit but the EEA national living in the UK MUST hold either permanent residence or a Residence Document.
 However, please note that this requirement will change from 6 April 2014, after which an EEA national MUST hold a document certifying permanent residence.

-An EEA Family Permit can only be obtained from outside the UK.
+An EEA Family Permit could only be obtained from outside the UK.

 If you are already in the UK, you should apply for an EEA Residence Card.

-An EEA Family Permit application can be submitted at the nearest British visa application centre authorised to deal with such matters.
-You will be required to submit an online application form and original evidence to support your relationship to the EEA national and their exercise of Treaty rights in the UK.
+Applicants had to submit an online application form and original evidence to support the relationship to the EEA national and their exercise of Treaty rights in the UK.

-A non-EEA national family member will be deemed to hold permanent residence after 5 years in the UK so long as the EEA national has continued to reside in the UK and exercised an economic activity described above.
-If you would like to read more about permanent residence for non-EEA family members please follow this link.
+A non-EEA national family member would be deemed to hold permanent residence after 5 years in the UK so long as the EEA national had continued to reside in the UK and exercised an economic activity described above.

 Contact us